 Remind yourself that hanging onto the things from your past that you no longer use, need or enjoy, makes it’s hard to have the time and space for what you currently use, need and enjoy.
 Let go of the past and embrace what your current season of life holds!

-How to get rid of stuff by understanding why it’s hard to let go
+How to get rid of stuff: start by understanding why it’s hard to let go

 I hope digging into these common reasons it’s difficult to declutter will help make it easier to declutter more quickly, easily and efficiently.

 So often, once you better understand why you’re struggling to declutter it becomes a lot easier to get rid of the clutter from your home.

 These are common decluttering struggles many of us face, myself included.
 But learning how to get rid of stuff becomes a whole lot easier once you know exactly what is holding you back.

 What is the biggest reason you struggle to declutter?
 Leave a comment and let me know!